-Dr. Wess Stafford, President Emeritus of Compassion International, is an internationally recognized advocate for children in poverty.
+Dr. Wess Stafford, former President Emeritus of Compassion International, is an internationally recognized advocate for children in poverty.
 His daily radio feature, Speak Up With Compassion®, is heard on over 800 radio stations throughout the United States.

 Founded in 1952, Compassion International is one of the world's largest Christian child development agencies, partnering with more than 65 denominations and thousands of local churches to serve more than 1 million children in 26 countries.

 Wess' life experiences have uniquely prepared him for this role.
 With earned degrees from Moody Bible Institute, Biola University and Wheaton College, as well as a Ph.D. from Michigan State University, Wess often says, "Everything I really need to know to lead a multinational organization I learned from the poor, growing up in an African village."